EnjoyLifeFund/macHighSierra-py36-pkgs/jupyter_highlight_selected_word/static/highlight_selected_word/README.md

 * `highlight_selected_word.highlight_color_blurred` - Color used to highlight
   matching words in blurred (non-active) cells

+* `highlight_selected_word.outlines_only` - Highlight words using just an
+  outline, rather than the background color.
+In contrast to the default background-color highlight, the outline-only is also applied to the currently-selected word

+* `highlight_selected_word.outline_width` - Width, in pixels, of the outline
+  used to highlight words when the outline-only setting (above) is selected.
+  Defaults to 1.

 * `highlight_selected_word.delay` - Wait time (in milliseconds) before
   highlighting the matches